ten tips to hold onto your warm leads

 1. Follow up with an email

 Thoughtful email campaigns are a great way to keep the connection between you and your warm lead alive.
-Life happens, and various factors can distract your lead during the sales cycle.
+During an 84-day sales cycle, priorities shift, budgets change, and stakeholders move on.

 Following up can be helpful on both ends — it keeps you top of mind with the prospect and you can find out what they need to move on to the next stage.